Raven's End: Plot

-In the mid 1930s, Anders is dreaming about becoming a writer.
-His friend Sixten is dreaming about becoming a football player so he can go to Paris and meet prostitutes in fur.
-Anders' ambitions are supported by his girlfriend Elsie and his parents.
-His mother supports the family by doing laundry, while his father is unemployed and has a problem with alcohol and gambling.
+In the mid-1930s, Anders dreams of becoming a writer.
+His friend Sixten dreams of becoming a football player so he can go to Paris and meet prostitutes in fur.
+Anders' ambitions are supported by his girlfriend, Elsie, and his parents.
+His mother supports the family by doing laundry, while his father, who is unemployed, struggles with alcohol and gambling.

-Anders sends a script for a book he has written about the block they live in to a publisher in Stockholm.
-He is asked to come to Stockholm and discuss the book, which makes his father excited.
-But the publisher doesn't want to publish the book, and when Anders returns they all become very disappointed.
+Anders sends a manuscript for a book he has written about the block they live in to a publisher in Stockholm.
+He is asked to come to Stockholm and discuss the book, which excites his father.
+However, the publisher declines to publish the book, and when Anders returns, they all become very disappointed.

 Elsie becomes pregnant with Anders' child.
-Anders seeks advice from his father, but the father is drunk and they end up fighting.
-The father blames his wife for all the misery they are suffering from, meaning it's all because he was humiliated by an affair she once had.
-The mother blames the father, meaning it was his violent behaviour that caused her infidelity.
+Anders seeks advice from his father, but his father is drunk, and they end up fighting.
+The father blames his wife for all the misery they are suffering, attributing it to an affair she once had.
+The mother blames the father, believing his violent behavior led to her infidelity.

-Anders decides to leave his family, his pregnant girlfriend and all misery behind.
-He joins Sixten and they both travel to Stockholm.
+Anders decides to leave his family, his pregnant girlfriend, and all the misery behind.
+He joins Sixten, and they both travel to Stockholm.